LaunchCodeEducation/linux/content/git/walkthrough/git-branching/changing-branches/index.md

 lastMod: "2022-03-30"
 ---

-{{% notice note %}}
-This walkthrough will be using the `https://github.com/LaunchCodeTechnicalTraining/py-demo-web-logs` repository you cloned in the basic-git-workflow article.
-{{% /notice %}}

 ## Changing Branches

-Now that you have a new branch to work with you can switch or "checkout" to that branch with the `git checkout` command.
+Now that you have a new branch to work with you can switch or `checkout` the branch by using the `git checkout` command.

 ![git-checkout](pictures/git-checkout.png?classes=border)

 Run the command `git checkout bug-fix`.

 Once more check your current branch status with the `git branch` command.

+## Running the Python Program

 Run the `main.py` program within `py-demo-web-logs` to view the output: